-There can be a few common reasons why you lose motivation:
+Some common reasons why you lose motivation are:

 Being comfortable feels great, but when you lack the urge to challenge yourself, motivation can be hard to come by.

 This is what short-term gain offers; a feeling of comfort and security.
-However, when life becomes safe, then personal development and growth can come to a halt.
+When life becomes safe, then personal development and growth can come to a halt.

 Motivation is obtainable for anyone.
-Talking counselling and therapy is there to help steer you in the direction of growth and drive.
+Talking counselling and therapy is there to help steer you in the direction of growth and to find that drive again.

-What Therapy in London can offer is the opportunity to consider your own self-worth, what you are capable of, and utilise that to build your maximum potential.
-Find out more about Therapy in London and how we can help.
+What Therapy in London can offer is the opportunity to consider your own self-worth.
+You are able to use the time to really understand what you are capable of, what is holding you back, and utilise that to build your maximum potential.

 Kate Middleton has recently written an opinion piece in The Telegraph on the importance of mental health during a child’s early stages, especially in the first five years.
 I use my platform personally…